-Each year, the Women in Tech incubator programme selects 10 promising small and medium businesses female-led businesses that are leveraging on technology and connects them with a variety of tools and resources that can help them refine and grow and their businesses.
+Each year, the Women in Tech incubator programme selects 10 promising female-led startups that are leveraging on technology and connects them with a variety of tools and resources that can help them refine and grow and their businesses.
 These include mentorship and coaching sessions, networking opportunities, access to investor forums and seed capital.
 At the end of the 4-month long incubator programme, the 10 teams prepare and deliver final pitches to a panel of judges, which then selects 5 teams, each of which is awarded Kshs 1 million in seed funding.

 Pamela Muriuki is the founder and CEO of Gift Chain Africa Limited, a fintech company that aims to transform the retail landscape in Africa by eliminating inefficiencies around processes in the sector.

 A data scientist and enthusiast tech-prenuer with a sharp focus in retail business development, Pamela began to appreciate the key pain points in the retail industry after having worked in it for 5 years.
 This motivated her to come up with solutions that would benefit both the retailer and end consumers.
 Gift Chain Africa not only simplifies the processes of buying and distributing e-vouchers, it also enables retailers to convert physical cash into e-money at the point of sale.

 For those looking to venture into entrepreneurship, Pamela has some advice: "Entrepreneurship is an exciting but tough journey.
 You’ve got all that it takes to start your own venture.
 Identify a problem in the market, study it, then develop the best scalable solution for it.
 Do not be afraid of copy cats in the market.
 Always know; everything falls and rises on EXECUTION".